ecg-icas/icas/doc/next/_sources/campaign-status.rst.txt

 PAUSED
 """"""

-The campaign is not active and its ads are not shown on the site.
+The campaign is not active and its linked ads are not shown on the site.
 The campaign can be re-activated.

 .. index:: pair: Campaign Status; DELETED
 .. _campaign_status_deleted: